10up/classifai/CONTRIBUTING.md

 ## Release instructions

-1. Starting from `develop` cut a release branches for your changes.
+1. Starting from `develop`, cut a release branch named `release/X.Y.Z` for your changes.
 2. Version bump: Bump the version number in `classifai.php` if it does not already reflect the version being released.
-Update both the plugin "Version:" property and the plugin `DT_VERSION` constant, ensuring that it is suffixed with `-dev`.
 3. Changelog: Add/update the changelog in `CHANGELOG.md`
 4. Update the `.pot` file by running `npm run makepot`.
+5. Check to be sure any new files/paths that are unnecessary in the production version are included in `.github/action-build/rsync-filter.txt`.
-5. Merge: Make a non-fast-forward merge from your release branch to `master`. `master` contains the stable development version.
+6. Merge: Make a non-fast-forward merge from your release branch to `master`. `master` contains the stable development version.
-6. Build: In the `master` branch, run `npm install && npm run release`.
-This will create a subfolder called `release` with the `stable` branch cloned into it as a worktree and latest changes copied over.
-Ensure that any new files are in the `release` folder; if not, you may need to add them to `gulp-tasks/copy.js`.
-7. Check: Are there any modified files, such as `classifai.pot`?
-If so, head back to `develop`, run all necessary tasks and commit those changes before heading back to step 3.
-8. Test: Switch to running ClassifAI from the version in the `release` subfolder and run through a few common tasks in the UI to ensure functionality.
-9. Push: First master: `git push`, then from within the `release` directory, add all files and push them to `origin stable`: `git push origin stable`.
+7. Push: Push your master branch to GitHub, e.g. `git push origin master`.
+8. [Wait for build](https://xkcd.com/303/): Head to the [Actions](https://github.com/10up/classifai/actions) tab in the repo and wait for it to finish if it hasn't already.
+If it doesn't succeed, figure out why and start over.
+9. Check the build: Check out the `stable` branch and test for functionality locally.
 10. Git tag: Create the release as `X.Y.Z` on the `stable` branch in GitHub.
-It should now appear under [releases](https://github.com/10up/classifai/releases) as well.
+It should now appear under [releases](https://github.com/10up/classifai/releases) and in the WordPress admin as an update as well.
-11. Version bump (again): In the `develop` branch (`cd ../ && git checkout develop`) bump the version number in `classifai.php` to `X.Y.(Z+1)-dev`.
-It's okay if the next release might be a different version number; that change can be handled right before release in the first step, as might also be the case with `@since` annotations.